lakmeer/colossal-pinball/notes.md

   - A whole free game after your game ends
 - Skill shot
   - Hitting a particular target directly off of a launch or ball release
+- Lock shot
+  - Holds the ball, and issues you a new ball
+  - Releases when multiball is activated
+- Hiding extra features under an upper-playfield flipper so that it is accessable when the flipper is activated.
+- An upper flipper immediately below a target area where the ball can be trapped so you can mash it into targets repeatedly (Mandalorian)
+- Launch selection
+  - Between drain and launch, screen can show a range of options that can be selected with flipper buttons or by waiting for rotation.
+  - Can be used to select missions, or attempt particular skill shots
+- Peristant Track Advancement
+  - Certain shots can advance a multiplier, enable certain features, or some other track that persists over all the missions (Star Trek TNG: Warp Factors)

+### Techniques

+- Flipper transfers
+  - Alley pass: shoot the ball up the opposite inlane
+  - Dead pass: bounce the ball off a static flipper and catch with the other one
+  - Post pass: using the back of the flipper to hit the underside of the slingshot post
+  - Tap pass: using a tiny flick to gently throw the ball to the other flipper
+  - Ski pass: cradling a transferred ball by raising both flippers like a ski jump
+- Cradle: holding the ball with an activated flipper
+- Drop catch: absorb momentum of incoming ball by releasing a flipper
+- Shielding: narrowing the drain diameter as the ball moves by clever flipper positioning
+- Micro flip: dropping an active flipper just enough to bump a cradled ball

 ### Lamp Groups